kahnjw/RequestAdapter/README.md

 ## var method = xhra.method();

-Returns the status as a string.
+Returns the method as a string.